TestCentric/testcentric-website/input/testcentric-runner/testcentric-gui/Features/result-tabs.md

 <img class="float-right" alt="Test Properties Tab" src="../img/testPropertiesTab.png" />

-The **Test Properties** tab shows the properties of each test together with the result if the test has been run.
+The **Test Properties** tab shows the properties and OutCome of the currently selected test in the Tree Display.

 <p style="clear: both">